Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.docker.md

 - each VM needs a full blown OS
 - resource intensive, takes a portion of the physical hardware resources.
 For eg: if you have 8GB memory, it is divided among the VM

+## volumes

+Volumes in Docker are used to persist data generated or used by containers.

+- When a container is destroyed or recreated, any data stored within the container's filesystem is lost.

+- Volumes provide a way to store and share data between containers or between the host machine and containers, ensuring data persistence even when containers are removed or replaced.